 - Food as a Coping Mechanism: Many of those who suffer from Binge Eating Disorder use food to hide behind their physical appearance.
 In their eyes, gaining weight is a method of shielding themselves from society.5 This is often following a major trauma such as sexual abuse/rape, emotional abuse, divorce, the death of a loved one, or physical violence.
 These experiences can cause feelings of shame, depression, poor self-image, and guilt, which lead some people to turn to food for comfort.
 Although the relief is fleeting, it allows them to temporarily forget the pain they feel.

-All of these different causes can contribute to the development of an unhealthy relationship with food that can evolve into binge eating disorder.
+All of these different causes can contribute to the development of an unhealthy relationship with food that can evolve into a binge eating disorder.

-Binge Eating Disorder can cause emotional, psychological, and physical side effects that greatly diminish quality of life.
+Binge Eating Disorder can cause emotional, psychological, and physical side effects that greatly diminish the quality of life.
 While in the moment binge eating can bring feelings of joy and release from stress, depression, and other negative emotions, it is only temporary.
 Food will never truly fill the void.
 Those who suffer from binge eating disorder often encounter feelings of self-loathing, low self-esteem, and poor body image.
 These negative perceptions of self, coupled with the withdrawn and secretive behaviors characteristic of BED can harm interpersonal relationships with loved ones.

 If a compulsive overeater refrains from treatment it can eventually cause concerning medical conditions5: